Murder of Elisa Izquierdo: Early life

 Elisa Izquierdo was born on February 11, 1989, in Woodhull Hospital Brooklyn, New York.
 Her father, Gustavo Izquierdo, was a Cuban immigrant who had emigrated to the United States with aspirations to become a dance teacher; her mother, Awilda Lopez, was of Puerto Rican descent.
 The couple met at a Fort Greene homeless shelter two years prior to Elisa's birth, where Gustavo worked part-time as a cleaner and caterer.
 Awilda herself was a temporary resident at the shelter, having been evicted from the apartment she shared with a previous partner, Ruben Rivera (with whom she had born two children), due to the couple's failure to pay rent—in part due to her extensive drug abuse.
 The two began a temporary relationship, although reportedly, this ended when Gustavo discovered Awilda—at the time pregnant with Elisa—was a regular user of crack cocaine.
 Concern by her own family as to her extensive usage of drugs resulted in Awilda losing custody of her two eldest children, Rubencino and Kasey, to her own family in January 1989.

-When Elisa was born, she was addicted to crack cocaine, requiring social workers to immediately notify the city's child welfare administration services as to her condition.
+When Elisa was born, social workers stated to the city's child welfare administration services that the child was born addicted to crack cocaine.
 As a result of her mother's evident addiction, full custody of Elisa was awarded to her father, Gustavo, who despite having no prior parenting experience was, by all accounts, a doting, caring father to Elisa—attending parenting classes, seeking advice from relatives as to how to care for his daughter, organizing celebrations for her first birthdays, and renting a banquet hall to celebrate her baptism at age four.
 As one family friend would later relate, "[Elisa] was his life.
 He would always say she was his princess."